jon-jh/portfolio-website-builder/README.md

 - **Deployed** main branch with Vercel, created a development branch for future work.

 ### Phase 2.5: Design Layouts
-- Portfolio, E-commerce, Blog [complete], Event, Non-Profit, SaaS
+- Portfolio, E-commerce, Blog [complete], Event
+- Narrow scope of project due to other projects already showcasing SaaS (Stripe Integration in Everstride App) and remove unnecessary pages for Minimum Viable Product speed.